 From left to right, each stream item is made up of an icon, stream title, and meeting time (if applicable).
 Here is a break down of each of these elements:

-You can customize your titles however you’d like in your Home panel, but also quickly be able to tell if a stream is private or shared.
-So feel free to add emojis to your stream titles.
+You can customize your titles however you’d like in your Home panel so feel free to add emojis to your stream titles!